-Our school kitchen provides lunch for Rokesly children in the Nursery, Infant and Junior schools.
 Our lunch provider ACCENT CATERING are dedicated to providing fresh, healthy food that children really enjoy.
+We have our own chef manager who works with the catering team in our on site kitchen to provide attractive, delicious and nutritious food for Rokesly children in the Nursery, Infant and Junior schools.
 All menus are nutritionally balanced and use locally sourced, seasonal and fresh ingredients wherever possible.

 We want to make the mealtime experience a great one for all our children.
-Every school year, Rokesly School Council carry out a survey to ask the children about how they’d like the lunch menus improved. please click the button to see our latest lunchtime menus and help your child to make their choices of food for lunchtime.
+Rokesly School Council carry out a survey to ask the children about how they’d like the lunch menus improved.
+Please click the ROKESLY INFANT LUNCH MENUS button to see our latest lunchtime menus and help your child to make their choices of food for lunchtime.

 Each class has their own SMSA (school meals supervisor).
 They promote healthy eating and report back any issues.They stay with their class for the three years children are in our school and they get to know them very well!

 You don’t need to pay for school meals – all children who attend Rokesly Infants are entitled to a free lunch.

 Packed lunches Some parents may choose for their child not to have a free school lunch.
 Children who have a packed lunch eat with their class in the dining hall.
 We expect parents to provide well-balanced packed lunches and ask that children do not bring sweets, chocolate or fizzy drinks to school as part of their lunch.

 Guidelines on Healthy Packed Lunches are available in school.
 We have a strict No Nuts policy to protect children with severe nut allergies.